Miliion-Zhang/leetcode/README.txt

-The file name's patten is question_xxx.cpp, and xxx is the index of questions at leetcode.com.
+The file name's patten is xxx_questionTitle.cpp which xxx is the index of question on leetcode.com.

 For example,
-question_111.cpp is the code of following link: http://leetcode.com/onlinejudge#question_111
+111_MinimumDepthOfBinaryTree.cpp is the code of following link: http://leetcode.com/onlinejudge#question_111